2019 Mercedes-AMG C43 spy shots

 We can’t see into the cabin but expect a few tweaks here as well.
 One possibility is that the car will adopt a digital instrument cluster like in the E-Class and above.

 What also isn’t clear is whether there will be any significant change in the powertrain department.
-Mercedes is due to replace its current V-6 engines with a new inline-6 design complete with electric compressors, though the new engine may not make it into the C43 until the next-generation model.
+Mercedes will soon start replacing its current V-6 engines with a new inline-6 design complete with electric compressors, though the new engine may not make it into the C43 until the next-generation model.
 We should know more closer to the car’s reveal in 2018.

 The update is to freshen things as the current-generation C-Class reaches the midway point in its life cycle.
-The current C-Class was introduced for the 2015 model year, so in Mercedes tradition we should see the updated range introduced for 2019.
-Prototypes for an updated version of the standard C-Class have also been spotted.
+The car was introduced for the 2015 model year, so in Mercedes tradition we should see the updated one introduced for 2019.
+Prototypes for the updated version of the standard C-Class have also been spotted.

 Email This Page